GadAzriel/Matrix-Exponential/README.md

 - Computes the **matrix exponential** \( e^M \) for any square matrix \( M \).
 - Adjustable precision with the `epsilon` parameter.
+- Incorporates **Lagrange's remainder** to ensure accurate convergence during power series computations.
 - Uses efficient matrix operations for performance.
 - Modular and easy-to-extend codebase.
-- Computes the matrix exponential using the Power Series and Norm algorithm.
+- Computes the matrix exponential using the Power Series with Norm and Lagrange's remainder algorithm.

 ---